 Panama City is the most cosmopolitan capital in Central America, located at the Pacific entrance of the Panama Canal.
-The city is a vibrant metropolis with a dense skyline of high rise buildings, in contrast to the peninsular of Casco Viejo, a thriving colonial neighbourhood.
-Panama City is a gateway to tropical and rainforest escapes, day trip to sandy beaches (Pacific or Caribbean), the Panama canal and lush rain forests of howler monkeys, toucans and sloths.
+The city is a vibrant metropolis with a dense skyline of high rise buildings, in contrast to the peninsula of Casco Viejo, a thriving colonial neighbourhood.
+Panama City is a gateway to tropical and rainforest escapes, day trip to sandy beaches (Pacific or Caribbean), the Panama canal and lush rainforests of howler monkeys, toucans and sloths.

 Things to do in Panama City

 Explore Casco Viejo: Casco Viejo is the historic district and cultural gem of Panama City, built by Spanish colonialists around 1673.
 The vibrant and colourful neighbourhood is filled with homes, churches, cathedrals, museums, restaurants and shops.
-Spend a day exploring the streets and admiring the architecture build through many different historic phases.
-Come back at night to enjoy a great selection of restaurants and nightlife spots.
+Spend a day exploring the streets and admiring the architecture built through many different historical phases.
+Come back at night to enjoy a great selection of restaurants and nightlife.

-Take a walk along the Broad walk: Connecting Casco Viejo to Panama City, I highly recommend taking a stroll along this Boardwalk as it offers amazing views of the Panama City Skyline and Casco Viejo bay area.
+Take a walk along the Boardwalk: Connecting Casco Viejo to Panama City, I highly recommend taking a stroll along this Boardwalk as it offers amazing views of the Panama City Skyline and Casco Viejo bay area.

 Ancon Hill: Offers one of the best views of Panama City.
 Nestled amongst the jungle, however still in the middle of the city, it gives you the best of both worlds.
 I highly recommend this.

-San Blas Islands: If you didn’t just arrive on boat through the San Blas Islands, I highly recommend organizing a tour of the San Blas Islands from Panama.
-Although slightly expensive, I would say it is worth it.
-Look at my photo below and decide for yourself!
-I would recommend a 3 day tour of the islands.
+San Blas Islands: If you didn’t just arrive on boat through the San Blas Islands, I highly recommend organizing a tour of the San Blas Islands from Panama City.
+The San Blas Islands are paradise.
+I recommend a 3 day tour of the islands.
 Your days will be spent sailing, drinking rum from coconuts, snorkelling, eating fresh fish and swinging in hammocks.

-Isla Taboga: Isla Taboga is located about 20 kilometers from Panama City and is a popular place to escape to from the city.
+Isla Taboga: Isla Taboga is located 20 kilometers from Panama City and is a popular place to escape.
 On Isla Taboga you can relax on the Sandy beaches, ride jet skis or take a fishing charter.
 First settled by the Spanish in 1515, Isla Taboga has a charming village with the second-oldest church in the western hemisphere, a few narrow streets with a few restaurants and great views to Panama City from the top of the Island.

 Cathedrals, Churches and museums: Are popular attraction in Panama City.
 I didn’t visit any so cant make recommendations other than doing a Google search to find the best ones.

 Albrook Mall: One of the biggest malls I have ever been in.
-If your in the mood to shop, I would recommend Albrook Mall.
-If you don’t want to spend money, I would not recommend Albrook mall, as you will undoubtedly see something you want to buy but don’t need.
+If you’re in the mood to shop, I would recommend Albrook Mall.
+If you don’t want to spend money, I would not recommend Albrook mall, as you will undoubtedly see something you want to buy.

 I recommend staying in Panama City for 2 nights.
-You can see everything within 2 full days so if you are short on time, 1 night would even be enough.
 You could easily spend up to 5 nights, I just personally prefer to spend my time outside of the city in other places around Panama such as Boquete and Bocas Del Toro.

 Getting to and around Panama